Frequently Asked Questions

 Our reimbursement policy is as follows:

-- 50 days or more prior to the event – a 90% reimbursement will be provided.
+- On or before November 30 - a 90% reimbursement will be provided.

-- 29 days or less prior to the event – no refunds will be made.
+- After December 22 - no refunds will be made.

 If you apply for the reimbursement as per our policy above, you will be refunded in the manner that you have paid for your registration.